mk-knight23/next-js-e-commerce/README.md

 If you have already set up deployments on Vercel, you can also do `vercel env pull` to copy environment variables to your development environment.

-NOTE: If your Vercel project is set up to use the Next.js framework preset, you'll have to go to the project settings under https://vercel.com and under Build & Develpment change the _development command_ to: `npm run dev`
+NOTE: If your Vercel project is set up to use the Next.js framework preset, you'll have to go to the project settings under https://vercel.com and under Build & Develpment change the _de

-To start the development server: